ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 evaluation.
 In these cases, the SHOULD supersedes the MUST above.

-The requirement that the community consider a criterion does not imply that the result must be described in any resulting RFC.
+The requirement that the community consider a criterion does not imply that the result needs to be described in any resulting RFC.
 There is no formal requirement to document the results, although normal IETF policies for archiving proceedings will provide a record.